yiwuyu/vue-ueditor/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```
+## Tips
+You'd better check the file(./.eslintrc.js) before cloning the demo into your project.

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).